gin66/ScientificColorMaps/README.md

 # Code generator

-Just run `swift run' in the package directory, which will (re-)create the color palette swift files in folder `Sources/ScientificColorMaps`
+Just run `swift run` in the package directory, which will (re-)create the color palette swift files in folder `Sources/ScientificColorMaps`

 # Note: